knbknb/perplexity-api-search/README.md

 The goals are

 - Make it easy to query the Perplexity.ai Web-API endpoints from the command line, and to compare the results of [~10 different models](https://docs.perplexity.ai/docs/model-cards).
-This means personally reading the API responses saved in a textfile, not systematically benchmarking the models.
+This means saving the API responses into a textfile, then reading and inspecting them.
+I'm not systematically benchmarking the models.
-- Demonstrate how to use a Postman collection `.json`-file (and Postman environment `.json`-file) from the command line (with [Newman](https://www.npmjs.com/package/newman)), thus exerting very fine-grained control over the API calls.
+- Demonstrate how to use a Postman collection `.json`-file (and Postman environment `.json`-file) from the command line (with the [Newman](https://www.npmjs.com/package/newman) CLI tool), thus exerting very fine-grained control over the API calls.

+## API Key required

-Running the script is not free of charge.
-You need to be a paying customer to use this script.
-It requires an API key, available only to "Perplexity Pro" users.
+Running the script requires an API key, available only to "Perplexity Pro" users.
+Thus running the script is not free of charge.
+You need to be a registered customer to use this script.
 See [Perplexity API Pricing](https://docs.perplexity.ai/docs/pricing) for more details.

+I think there is a free 5$-per-month plan, which is the cheapest option.
+If your API usage is low, you might be able to use the API for free.

 ##### See